 Understanding & Reflection

-- The style of the piece and how that style was achieved
+- Describe the overall style of the piece and how the style influenced your performance.

 Learning Outcomes (Debut – Grade 8 Candidates)